ABLE / Career College

 Below are the steps to be considered for admission into ACC’s ABLE program:

-1. Contact ACC’s Assistant ABLE Program Coordinator at (336) 506-4193 to learn more about the ABLE program and whether it may be a good fit for your student.
-If special accommodations such as extended time during testing or an emergency care plan due to a medical condition are needed, the prospective student will also need to meet with ACC’s Coordinator of Special Needs and Counseling Services (336) 506-4130 prior to enrollment in the program, complete an accommodation request form, and submit appropriate documentation of the disability or medical condition to Disability Services.
+1. Contact ACC’s ABLE Program Coordinator, Doreen Tuck, at (336) 506-4308 to learn more about the ABLE program and whether it may be a good fit for your student.
+If special accommodations such as extended time during testing or an emergency care plan due to a medical condition are needed, the prospective student will also need to meet with ACC’s Coordinator of Special Needs and Counseling Services, Monica Isbell, (336) 506-4130 prior to enrollment in the program, complete an accommodation request form, and submit appropriate documentation of the disability or medical condition to Disability Services.

 3. Upon completion of the assessment and orientation process, the ABLE admissions committee (Director and/or Coordinator of Academic & Career Readiness, Coordinator of Special Needs and Counseling Services and/or ABLE Assessment Specialist) will make a recommendation for either admission to the ABLE program or referral to a more appropriate program outside of ACC.
 The applicant will be notified in writing as to their status in regard to entering the ABLE program.
 If admission is granted, students will be appropriately placed into a class at their Educational Functioning Level based on their reading and/or math TABE assessment results.